-The legacy of Talk to Your Baby speaks for itself.
-The conference, that is renowned for its in-depth and engaging reviews of policy, research and practice, highlights the key role communication and language can play in improving the life chances of children.
+The legacy of the Talk To Your Baby conference speaks for itself.
+Renowned for its in-depth and engaging reviews of policy, research and practice, our annual conference highlights the key roles communication and language can play in improving the life chances of children.

 Children come into the world ready to learn language.
-This year's Talk To Your Baby will draw on new research and practice to consider child to parent interaction to practice in settings to community-wide approaches to increasing language and talk in the early years.
+Drawing on new research and practice we consider child to parent interaction, practice in settings and community-wide approaches to increasing language and talk in the early years.

 Chair: Jean Gross CBE

 We are delighted that Jean Gross, the former government Communication Champion for children, will once again chair Talk To Your Baby.
 Jean is a former teacher and has worked as both an educational psychologist and a manager of local authority children’s services.
 Until 2005 Jean was a senior director in the Primary National Strategy, responsible for its work on overcoming barriers to achievement.

 Jean is a best-selling author of several books about special educational needs and development of teaching practice around speech and language.
 She is a frequent advisor to the Department of Education and the Department of Health on their approach to early years provision and is also a founding Trustee of the Early Intervention Foundation and a Trustee of ICAN, the children’s communication charity.

 Elena Lieven completed her undergraduate degree and Ph.D. on individual differences in early language development in the Department of Psychology at the University of Cambridge.
 She was Editor of the leading specialist journal in the field (the Journal of Child Language) from 1996 – 2005.